sim642/profiling-template/readme.md

 Restart the application and check the GC logs.
 How long does it take for the application to explode?

+Notice how the garbage collection keeps running more often as the memory fills up.
+Running low on memory is one common cause for performance issues in java applications.
+All the time spent on collecting garbage is time not spent on running the application.
+The fix is to change the application to use less memory or have the application reserve more memory by specifying `-Xmx`.

 ## Heap dumps and hunting memory leaks

+For some reason, the application is using increasingly more memory as it runs.
+This hints that there may be a memory leak - unused object keep piling up somewhere and are not properly garbage collected.
+There are some common cases that can cause a memory leak:
+* some object with a long lifetime is keeping references to too many objects
+* some static field is keeping references to too many objects

 Remove the `-Xmx` option from the VM options and restart the application.
 Have it run for 30sec and then click "Heap Dump" from VisualVM monitoring tab (right above the GC graph).